-- "SF-424, Item 8.d.
-Zip/Postal Code field, should reflect the Zip code + 4 (#####+#####) format." - SF-424, Item 12, should list the NOFO number 2016-NIST-MSE-01. - SF-424, Item 18, should list the total budget information for the duration of the project. - The list of certifications and assurances referenced in Item 21 of the SF-424 is contained in the SF-424B. - (2) SF-424A, Budget Information Non-Construction Programs.
+- SF-424, Item 12, should list the NOFO number 2016-NIST-MSE-01. - SF-424, Item 18, should list the total budget information for the duration of the project. - The list of certifications and assurances referenced in Item 21 of the SF-424 is contained in the SF-424B. - (2) SF-424A, Budget Information Non-Construction Programs.
 The budget should reflect anticipated expenses for each year of the project, considering all potential cost increases, including cost of living adjustments.
-The applicant should reflect all expenses for the full term of the project on the SF-424A form.
-The SF-424A form accommodates up to five (5) years of budget information.
+For projects that are five (5) years, the applicant should submit two SF-424A forms.
+The first SF-424A form should cover the first four (4) years of the project and is the SF-424A form that appears as part of the mandatory forms in the Grants.gov application package.
+The second SF-424A form should be submitted to cover year five (5) of the project, and its submission details are found in in Section IV.2.a.(10). of this FFO.